Egoorbis/egoorbis.github.io/_posts/2026/2026-02-28_gh-management-iac.md

 By combining this workflow with our modular Terraform code, we’ve moved from manually clicking through the UI to a fully automated Infrastructure-as-Code pipeline.

-As a result we have a new project repository that has all the secrets we need to deploy code to Azure.
+As a result we have a new project repository.

 ![New repository](../../assets/img/posts/2026-02-github-management-iac/ghm-personal-6.png)

+And all the secrets we need to deploy code to Azure from the new repository are automatically added

 ![New repository - actions secrets](../../assets/img/posts/2026-02-github-management-iac/ghm-personal-7.png)
 ---